 Camp Hill is a somewhat ethnically-diverse borough.
 The people who call Camp Hill home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Camp Hill residents report their race to be White, followed by Asian.
 Important ancestries of people in Camp Hill include Irish, English, Italian, and Polish.

 The most common language spoken in Camp Hill is English.
-Other important languages spoken here include Other Asian languages and Indic languages.
+Other important languages spoken here include Other Asian languages and Langs. of India.